epenzeymoog/epenzeymoog.github.io/source/blog/2016-10-18-pairing-tour-day-6.html.markdown

 ---
-title: pairing-tour-day-6
+title: Pairing Tour Day 6 - Kristin
 date: 2016-10-18 01:39 UTC
-tags:
+tags: Pairing, Reflection
 ---
 <section class="article-container">

-<h1>Pairing Tour Day 6: Kristin</h1>

 <p>Week 2 of my pairing tour started off with a day spent back on AXUS with Kristin, a software crafter.
 She used the day as an opportunity to tackle an issue that’s been going on for a while and hasn’t been fully solved despite a few attempts by others on the team: formatting PDFs.</p>